Delrick-Oliveira/PinguGame/README.md

 You can fast fall sliding down while in the air

-You recover fast from slide slide up with touchscreen or mouse
+You recover fast from slide sliding up with touchscreen or mouse